topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ---
 ### 7.1.1 Infrared (IR) Sensor 1
 ---
 This example demonstrates how the VCP-G board controls an IR sensor and two LEDs on the breadboard.
 After reading the IR sensor value, if the IR sensor value is HIGH, it is considered that there is no obstacle, and the green LED turns on while the red LED turns off.
 Conversely, if the IR sensor value is LOW, it is considered that there is an obstacle, and the red LED turns on while the green LED turns off.
-Additionally, the presence or absence of an obstacle is printed to the serial monitor.
+Additionally, the presence or absence of an obstacle is displayed on the serial monitor.

 #### 7.1.1.1 Hardware Requirements
 - VCP-G Board (x1)